buying

 How Much Does a Pool Route Cost in 2026?

-The short answer: most pool routes change hands between $14,000 and $45,000 in 2026.
-Your exact price depends on three things — how many accounts you buy, how much each account bills per month, and which multiplier the seller applies.
+The short answer is simple: most pool routes fall between $14,000 and $45,000 in 2026.
+The exact number depends on monthly billing, account count, and the multiplier applied to the route.

 The Core Formula